Free call: 1800 337 872 (9am-5pm AEST weekdays)

-AITSL is committed to processing all applications within 10 weeks from the date of our initial notification email.
+AITSL’s standard processing time is 10 weeks from the date of our initial notification email.
 The 10 week timeline only applies if a complete application is received.
 If an application is incomplete or incorrect this will delay processing of your application.

 Yes, an application can be withdrawn.
 To withdraw an application AITSL needs to receive a request in writing (email) from the applicant.